Sonos now supports Dolby Atmos and 24-bit hi-res audio on Amazon Music

 Sonos is rolling out support for Amazon Music Unlimited's catalogue of hi-res and Dolby Atmos music, following its landmark support of Qobuz's hi-res audio library in March.

 That means Amazon Music subscribers can now stream the service's "Ultra HD" (24-bit) tracks, as well as its increasing number of songs available in immersive Dolby Atmos technology.
-While Amazon's hi-res catalogue goes all the way to 24-bit/192kHz audio quality, Sonos's compatible products have a maximum sample rate limit of 48kHz so will stream up to 24-bit/48kHz.
+While Amazon's hi-res music goes all the way to 24-bit/192kHz, Sonos's compatible products will play them up to 24-bit/48kHz due to their maximum sample rate limit of 48kHz.
 Previously, playback support was limited to 16-bit.

 Sonos products that are capable of playing hi-res audio from Amazon are the Roam, Move, One, One SL, Five and Play:5 (Gen 2) wireless speakers; the Arc and Beam (Gen 1 and Gen 2) soundbars; and the Sub (all generations), Port, Amp, Connect (Gen 2) and Connect:Amp (Gen 2) components.
 The IKEA Symfonisk Bookshelf and Symfonisk Lamp speakers are also compatible.
 Compatibility for Amazon Music's Dolby Atmos music is understandably limited to the Sonos products that support the technology from a hardware point of view – the Beam Gen 2 and Arc.